awsdocs/aws-elemental-mediastore-user-guide/doc_source/monitoring-automating-with-cloudwatch-events.md

 1. [AWS Elemental MediaStore Container State Change Event](monitoring-cloudwatch-events-container-state-change.md)

-For information on subscribing to these events, see [Amazon CloudWatch](https://docs.aws.amazon.com/cloudwatch/)\.
+For information about subscribing to these events, see [Amazon CloudWatch](https://docs.aws.amazon.com/cloudwatch/)\.

 The actions that can be automatically triggered include the following:
 + Invoking an AWS Lambda function